 - Can dilute the core functionality of your app if the integrations are not well planned

-6. White labeling – sell your app to businesses
+6. White labelling – sell your app to businesses

-- Can be an excellence exit strategy with great ROI
+- Can be an excellent exit strategy with great ROI

 - No need to invest in marketing or app promotion